 In Costa Rica – as also happened across the world – art took off in the 20th century.
 New ideas blossomed, movements created, and artists found themselves unshackled from the rules of previous years.
 In Costa Rica, several talented artists emerged and some achieved international recognition for their work.

 One of Amighetti’s contemporaries was Cesar Valverde Vega who was also born in San Jose.
-After initially training to become a lawyer (thanks to pressure from his father).
-He rebelled and became one of Costa Rica’s most famous painters.
+After initially training to become a lawyer, he rebelled and became one of Costa Rica’s most famous painters.
 Much of his work focused on the female form.
 His paintings normally characterize women’s faces and Picasso-like strips of color.
-Today, his works exhibited in several important governmental and academic buildings including the offices of the Costa Rican legislature.
+Today, his work is exhibited in several important governmental and academic buildings including the offices of the Costa Rican legislature.